 If a student plans to take leave for military service, the student must provide oral or written notice to the Associate Dean of Student Services as far in advance as is reasonable under the circumstances.
-Alternatively, at the time of readmission, the student may submit an attestation of military service that necessitated his or her absence from ACOM.
+Alternatively, at the time of readmission, the student may submit an attestation of military service that necessitated their absence from ACOM.
 No notice is required if precluded by military necessity, such as service in operations that are classified or would be compromised by such notice.

-Students must also provide to the Associate Dean of Student Services oral or written notice of his or her intent to return to ACOM.
+Students must also provide the Associate Dean of Student Services oral or written notice of their intent to return to ACOM.
 The notice must be submitted no later than three years after the completion of the period of service.
-If a student is recovering from a service-related injury or illness, the student must notify ACOM no later than two years after his or her recovery.
+If a student is recovering from a service-related injury or illness, the student must notify ACOM no later than two years after their recovery.